ibm-functions/composer/docs/COMPOSE.md

 The `compose` command makes it possible to deploy compositions from the command line.

-The `compose` command is intended is as a minimal complement to the OpenWhisk CLI.
+The `compose` command is intended as a minimal complement to the OpenWhisk CLI.
 The OpenWhisk CLI already has the capability to configure, invoke, and delete compositions (since these are just OpenWhisk actions) but lacks the capability to create composition actions.
-The `compose` command bridges this gap making it possible to deploy compositions as part of the development cycle or in shell scripts.
+The `compose` command bridges this gap.
+It makes it possible to deploy compositions as part of the development cycle or in shell scripts.
 It is not a replacement for the OpenWhisk CLI however as it does not duplicate existing OpenWhisk CLI capabilities.
-For a much richer devops experience, we recommend using [Shell](https://github.com/ibm-functions/shell).
+Moreover, for a much richer developer experience, we recommend using [Shell](https://github.com/ibm-functions/shell).

 ## Usage